Below, I list my top 3 gold ETFs in Australia and make the case for it in a diverse portfolio.

 While investors could opt to store gold bars underneath their mattress (or in a safe), a far more effective way of gaining exposure is to hold a gold ETF.

-Here are the top three ETF’s for exposure to the gold price.
+Here are my top three ETF’s for exposure to the gold price.

 ETF Securities GOLD ETF (ASX: GOLD)